Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Boosts
  * Galactic Contender: Number of ascension perks required dropped to 1 from 3
  * Transcendent Learning: 100% leadership bonus from 50%
- * Enigmatic Engineering: +4 encryption from +2 and +2 decryption and ascension perks required dropped to 0 from 1
+ * Enigmatic Engineering: +4 encryption from +2 and ascension perks required dropped to 0 from 1

 ## Traditions